 This test that I have designed consists of four questions, which are each trying to gather what your personal connection to the selected winners is.
 Now, I should note that I haven’t seen every film ever made, obviously, and I can’t say that I’ve seen every Best Picture winner yet, unfortunately.
 But I think this is an interesting test for me to go through.

 - When is the last time your personal favorite film of the nominated films for Best Picture won the award?

 Now again, this isn’t your favorite film of the year.
 This is about your favorite Best Picture nominated film in any given year.
 Let’s start with last year’s ceremony — the 90th Academy Awards.
 While I loved The Shape of Water, it wasn’t my favorite nominated film.
-In fact, my favorite film of 2017 — Phantom Thread — was nominated for Best Picture.
+In fact, my favorite film of 2017 — Get Out — was nominated for Best Picture.

 We have to go a couple of extra years back to find the answer.
-The last time my favorite Best Picture nominated film won the big award was at the 88th Academy Awards.
-That’s right, that means I am one of those people who would’ve picked Tom McCarthy’s Spotlight to win.
-Though I should say Inside Out was my favorite film of 2015.
+The last time my favorite Best Picture nominated film won the big award was at the 80th Academy Awards.
+That’s right, that means I am one of those people who agreed with the decision to award No Country for Old Men with the Best Picture-Osca.

 #2 – Nominated

 - When is the last time your favorite movie of the year was nominated for Best Picture at the Oscars?

 I mentioned this in the previous section, but this one is easy for me — Paul Thomas Anderson’s Get Out.
 I mean, it just happened at the previous ceremony.

 #3 – How Many Times?